 Subject to a Branch Executive member who holds the consecutive positions of chair elect, chair and past chair, each Branch Executive member shall hold office for a term of approximately two (2) years.

-Subject to clause 43C.1(d)(ii), members of the Branch Executive can be re-elected at a New Zealand Annual Scientific Meeting, so long as a member does not serve for more than three (3) consecutive terms.
+Subject to clause 43C.1(c)(ii), members of the Branch Executive can be re-elected at a New Zealand Annual Scientific Meeting, so long as a member does not serve for more than three (3) consecutive terms.
 A member of the Branch Executive can subsequently be re-elected to the Branch Executive after that member has been off the Branch Executive for a period of at least two (2) years.

 A Branch Executive member who holds the position of chair elect, chair and past chair may hold office as a Branch Executive member for a maximum of ten (10) years.